Skip to main content

 Renting is the right choice if you need flexibility (likely to move within 2-3 years), if your income is unstable, or if the suburbs you want to live in are priced well above what you can afford to buy.
 Buying and selling within a short period rarely makes financial sense once you factor in stamp duty, selling costs, and market risk.

 Not sure if buying makes sense for you right now?
-Book a free chat — we will compare the real cost of buying vs renting for your specific situation and show you what you qualify for.
+Book a chat - we will compare the real cost of buying vs renting for your specific situation and show you what you qualify for.

 Sources: Housing Australia (First Home Guarantee) · RevenueSA (Stamp duty rates and concessions).
 Information current as at April 2026 - confirm details with Lendology or the relevant body before making decisions.